US reporter Gershkovich's detention in Russia extended by three months | Law-Order

 U.S. Ambassador Lynne Tracy demanded that Russia free him and said the Kremlin was using him and other American citizens as pawns.
 "This verdict to further prolong Evan's detention feels particularly painful, as this week marks one year since Evan was arrested and wrongfully detained in Yekaterinburg simply for doing his job as a journalist," Tracy said.

 The FSB, the main successor to the Soviet-era KGB, said Gershkovich had been trying to obtain military secrets.
-He has now spent almost a year at Moscow's high-security Lefortovo prison, closely linked to the FSB.
+He has now spent almost a year at Moscow's high-security Lefortovo prison, which is closely associated with the FSB, and his detention has been extended to June 30.
 Western diplomats say Russia aims to build up a store of arrested U.S. citizens who could be swapped for Russians detained in the West.

 Among the detained Americans is Paul Whelan, an ex-Marine arrested in Moscow in 2018 and sentenced to 16 years in prison on spying charges in 2020.
 "Evan's case is not about evidence, due process, or rule of law.
 It is about using American citizens as pawns to achieve political ends, as the Kremlin is also doing in the case of Paul Whelan," Tracy said.